berkeley-scf/scf-databases-2024/session1.md

 I noticed a data analysis challenge (on Kaggle) involves analyzing data on motor vehicle collisions in New York City.
 Each record represents an individual collision, including the date, time and location of the accident, vehicles and victims involved, and factors contributing to the accident (e.g., weather, excessive speed, drunk driving, ...).
 Consider trying to set this up as a single table (or dataframe).
 What difficulties do you run into?

 Now consider how you would create database containing multiple tables with this sort of information.
 What would the tables be?

+## Example dataset of StackOverflow questions and answers

 - [StackOverflow example database](https://berkeley-scf.github.io/tutorial-databases/#5-stack-overflow-example-database)